nearform/autopsy/Readme.md

 * there is totally a reason for the method in terms of vm setup
 * yes - we need to use an iso (and not the usb image)
 * yes - the vmdk file needs to be separate from the smartos.ova file

+## Caveats

+* We recommend installing globally, since there can only be one smartos vm.
+* If the assets folder or any parent folder is moved or renamed, the vm will fail to start (because it won't be able to locate the the iso and vmdk files).
+In this case you would need to manually update virtual box with the paths.

 [mdb reference docs]: https://github.com/joyent/mdb_v8/blob/master/docs/usage.md#node-specific-mdb-command-reference